 In 1930 Nick Engelbert was inspired by Dickeyville, though it was humor that emerged in his sculptures.
 Engelbert’s home in Hollandale, called Grandview for the spectacular vista, is entirely encased in colorful stones.
 The yard displays his whimsical creatures, including an elephant, birds, monkeys, and a Viking warrior standing in his own boat.

 Father Philip Wagner was motivated by the Grotto of Our Lady in Lourdes, France.
 After being healed at the springs, Wagner vowed to build a monument to Jesus’ Mother Mary.
 Wagner began his shrine after his appointment to Rudolph.

 Using local lava rock and melted glass, the first shrine was completed in 1927.
 This European-style grotto inspired volunteers and other priests to join Wagner.
 Together they created more monuments, elaborate lush gardens, and an actual stone hill with a catacomb-like tunnel one-fifth of a mile long lined with statues and Bible passages.

 Herman Rush’s Prairie Moon Sculpture Garden and Museum

 In contrast, visitors to Herman Rusch’s Prairie Moon Sculpture Garden are dropped into a sun-drenched wonderland.
-Near the Mississippi River south of Cochrane, WI, Rusch began sculpting in the 1950s after retiring from farm life.
+Near the Mississippi River south of Cochrane, Rusch began sculpting in the 1950s after retiring from farm life.
 There’s a stone castle, a red brick fence, fanciful archways, and planters galore using color and flowers to celebrate nature.
 Rusch kept working to age 100, saying “beauty creates the will to live.”
 Touring Wisconsin to view their work just might, once again, prove contagious.